attemoi/MoistureBot/README.md

 probably familiarize yourself with the basic concepts of [Mono.Addins](http://monoaddins.codeplex.com/) before trying to create one.

-The project includes an example addin called "Moikkaaja", which responds to basic Finnish greetings in messages received either in group or friend chat.
+The project includes two sample addins:

+  - "Moikkaaja", responds to basic Finnish greetings in messages received either in group or friend chat.
+  - "AutoJoiner", automatically joins group chats when invited.

 All the interfaces needed for creating an addin are included in the MoistureBotLib library.

 ### Addin dependencies